 CorText GeoSpatial Exploration tool uses shapes with a high level of precision: from 10 meters to 5 kilometers depending the layer and the source.
 For geographical space: distance matters!
 So, on one hand, at this level of precision a geocoded address may not fall into the shape for a small distance (as for an address in a park, next to a river or in a port, in an island… excluded from the urban areas).
 On the other hand, an address which is close to a boarder, may fall outside the right shape for only a few meters due to some simplification of the boundaries.

 If you want to avoid these situations, you may choose the parameter Assign unclassified points to the nearest area.
 If yes (which is the default behaviour), CorText Manager will look for each outlier point (geocoded address), in a given perimeter (by default 2 km), which are the closest centroids of shapes (urban or rural areas, regions…).
 After having selected the three closest centroids, CorText Manager will identify for the outlier which is the closest boundary between the three shapes selected by their centroids.
 Finally, the point will be affected to this area.

 By default the outlier points will be attributed to the nearest area found, whatever if it is a urban area or a rural area.
-For the URA layer, if Two-pass URA is selected as Yes, the spatial join will proceed first with urban areas only, and finding the nearest point (geocoded address) in a given perimeter (set with the Maximum distance in km parameter), and secondly with rural areas for the remaining points.
+When Two-pass URA is selected as Yes, the spatial join will proceed first with urban areas only, and finds the nearest points (geocoded) in a given perimeter (set with the Maximum distance in km parameter), and secondly with rural areas for the remaining points.
 This parameter creates a buffer zone around the urban areas of a specific distance (2 km if using the default value).
 It aggregates locations (geocoded addresses) with the urban areas if they are close to it, even if they would have fall in a rural area.
 This strategy is applied to the Urban and Rural Areas layer, and to RISIS adapated NUTS when selected in the third party basemaps list.